-The fifty-year length of the contract.
+The first objection was to the fifty-year length of the contract.
 Even if the deal had been less one-sided fiscally, decisions about where to place meters, how to price them, what lengths of time to allow and so on have an enormous impact on local businesses and residential neighborhoods.
-They are decisions requiring flexibility in the face of changing circumstances; they are most definitely not decisions that should be held hostage to contracting provisions aimed at protecting a vendor’s profits.
+As I said at the time, these are decisions requiring flexibility in the face of changing circumstances; they are most definitely not decisions that should be held hostage to contracting provisions aimed at protecting a vendor’s profits.

-Added costs to downtown development and civic events.
+My second objection was that, under the terms of the contract, downtown developments and civic events would become more costly.
 More often than not, new construction interrupts adjacent parking.
 If the city is managing its own meters, it can choose to ignore that loss of parking revenue, or decide to charge the developer, based upon the City’s best interests.
 Street festivals and other civic celebrations also require that meters be bagged, and usually there are good reasons not to charge the not-for-profit or civic organization running the event.
-The ParkIndy contract requires the City to pay ACS whenever such interruptions disrupt its projected revenue from those meters.
+The ParkIndy contract required the City to pay ACS whenever interruptions require bagging the meters and disrupting projected revenues from those meters.

-Why privatize at all?
-This isn’t rocket science.
+As I wrote at the time, why privatize at all?
+Parking isn’t rocket science.
 There was never a satisfactory response to the obvious question “why can’t we do this ourselves, and keep all the money?”
 Why couldn’t Indianapolis retain control of its infrastructure, and issue revenue bonds to cover the costs of the necessary improvements?
 Interest rates were at a historic low at the time, making it even more advantageous to do so.
 If the Ballard administration was too inept to manage parking, it could have created a Municipal Parking Authority, as Councilor Jackie Nytes suggested at the time.

-There really was no compelling reason to enrich private contractors and reduce (desperately needed) City revenues.
+What was the compelling reason to enrich private contractors and reduce (desperately needed) City revenues.

-Why ACS?
-ACS is the primary partner of ParkIndy.
-There was extensive publicity about ACS’ performance problems in Chicago; there was also troubling information about the company’s track record in Washington, D.C., where an audit documented mismanagement, overcharging, over-counting of meters, and the issuance of bogus tickets (ACS got all the revenue for tickets).
-Washington lost $8,823,447 in revenue and experienced a twenty-fold increase in complaints from the public.
+And finally, why ACS –the company that is the primary partner of ParkIndy.
+There had already been extensive publicity about ACS’ performance problems in Chicago; there was also troubling information about the company’s track record in Washington, D.C., where an audit documented mismanagement, overcharging, over-counting of meters, and the issuance of bogus tickets (ACS got all the revenue for tickets).
+The audit found that Washington had lost $8,823,447 in revenue and experienced a twenty-fold increase in complaints from the public.